 If you have questions about registration, please contact ALA's Member and Customer Service Department by email or by calling 800-545-2433 ext.
 5.

-All other inquiries, including sponsorship questions, can be directed to ALSC Marketing/Membership Specialist Dan Rude via email or by calling (312) 280-2164.
+All other inquiries, including sponsorship questions, can be directed to ALSC Program Officer for Continuing Education, Kristen Sutherland via email or by calling (312) 280-4026.

-Cancelations must be made in writing and postmarked or faxed to the ALA/MACS department by no later than seven days before the class starts.
-Cancelations will result in a full refund less a $35 processing fee.
-NO phone cancelations will be accepted.
+Cancellations must be made in writing and postmarked or faxed to the ALA/MACS department no later than seven days before the class starts.
+Cancellations will result in a full refund less a $35 processing fee.
+NO phone cancellations will be accepted.
 Refunds will be processed two weeks after the start of the course.
 ALSC reserves the right to cancel a course for reasons including insufficient numbers of students.
-Cancelations after the course has begun will not be accepted.
+Cancellations after the course has begun will not be accepted.

 If you are registered but unable to take a course you may transfer your registration to another student if that student falls under the same registration category.
 For instance, an ALSC member may transfer her registration to another ALSC member free of charge.
 If you would like to transfer your registration to someone in a different category the difference between prices must be paid at the time of transfer.
 All requests for registration transfers must be made in writing no later than seven days before the start of the course.
-Please address all requests, including the reason for the transfer and both parties' membership numbers, to ALSC Marketing/Membership Specialist Dan Rude.
+Please address all requests, including the reason for the transfer and both parties' membership numbers, to ALSC Program Officer for Continuing Education Kristen Sutherland.
 Transfers may not be made once a course has started.